garylirocks/quickrefs/azure-monitor.markdown

 - Azure Monitor stores log data in a Log Analytics workspace
 - A Log Analytics workspace is the **equivalent of a database** inside Azure Data Explorer, data is organized into tables
 - Data collected can be retained for a maximum of two years
-- These services all use Log Analytics workspaces to store and query logs:
+- Not only Azure Monitor, some other services use Log Analytics workspaces to store and query logs as well:
   - Microsoft Defender for Cloud
   - Microsoft Sentinel
   - Azure Monitor Application Insights
+- Cost is based on data ingestion and data retention

 ### Design considerations